Nominative Pronoun

 • The maid doesn’t want to do the cleaning for them.

 Many people struggle when labeling pronouns by their type, but they usually use these pronouns correctly in a sentence.
-However, sometimes there are typical mistakes which even native English speakers make.
-This usually involves using I and me interchangeably.
-Look at the following two sentences, for example:

-1. Sally and me are doing our homework together.
+1. Sally and me are doing our homework together. (incorrect)

-2. Sally and I are doing our homework together.
+2. Sally and I are doing our homework together. (correct)

 The second sentence is correct, because “Sally and I” is the subject of the sentence, so the nominative pronoun must be used for the sentence to make sense grammatically.
 However, the example below completely changes the situation.
 Can you understand why?

-1. The teacher told Sally and me to do our homework.
+1. The teacher told Sally and me to do our homework. (correct)

-2. The teacher told Sally and I to do our homework.
+2. The teacher told Sally and I to do our homework. (incorrect)

 Examples of Nominative Pronouns in Sentences